Harry and Meghan thrill crowds in Germany before taking river cruise

 Inside, the pair signed a special guestbook known as the Golden Book, which is also believed to have been signed by the Queen during a visit to Dusseldorf in the 1960s, according to a city official.

-During his speech at the reception, the city’s mayor Stephan Keller, recalled the Queen and the late Prince Philip’s previous visits to Dusseldorf and said they signified the strong relationship between Dusseldorf and Britain since the end of the Second World War.
+During his speech at the reception, the city’s mayor Stephan Keller, recalled the Queen and the late Duke of Edinburgh’s previous visits to Dusseldorf and said they signified the strong relationship between Dusseldorf and Britain since the end of the Second World War.

+Harry described those who have worn a uniform to serve their countries, “fighting for their lives, our lives, our freedoms and our democracies”, as “my role models”, as he addressed press at the arena later in the afternoon.

+He described Dusseldorf as a “beautiful city” with “a vibrant atmosphere and filled with amazing people”.

 Tuesday’s trip comes a day after Meghan gave the keynote address in Manchester on Monday for the One Young World summit.